To get the latest product updates delivered to you, add the URL of this page to your

 Workaround: Allow the system to finish Windows update and/or suspend Windows updates before migrating.

-#135664281: When completing or canceling Azure to GCP migration, if Velostrata Management failed to start the importer, Velostrata-created resources may be left in the original instance's resource group.
+#135664281: When completing or canceling Azure to Google Cloud migration, if Velostrata Management failed to start the importer, Velostrata-created resources may be left in the original instance's resource group.

 #133137658: Scenario: No network connection between Migration Manager and VSphere